 - 1 egg yolk

-- Whisk the flour, nutmeg, salt, and pepper together and set aside.
+- Whisk the flour, nutmeg, salt, and pepper together in a large mixing bowl and set aside.

-- Wash and prick the potato skins.
+- Scrub potatoes and prick the skins with a fork all over.
 Bake for about an hour, or until they are fully cooked and soft when you insert a fork.